robbiedaves/todo-app/README.md

 * Test it works deployed to heroku
 * Write JUnit tests
 * Finish CRUD services
+* Add DB
 * Get js files to download using maven instead of stored
+* Add SOAP service and REST API service to view and maintain todos

 ###Step 1 - Create Project